top of page

 How Spending Time Outdoors Can Boost Your Well-Being

 In today’s fast-paced, technology-driven world, it’s easy to feel disconnected from nature.
-Between constant notifications, work demands, and digital distractions, it can feel like we’re constantly indoors, glued to screens.
-But research shows that spending time in nature can have profound, positive effects on our mental health.
-Whether you’re strolling through a forest, lounging by the beach, or simply sitting in a park, nature has a unique way of soothing the mind and improving overall well-being.
+Constant notifications, work demands, and digital distractions keep us glued to our screens.
+Research shows that spending time in nature can have profound effects on our mental health.
+Whether you’re strolling through a forest, lounging by the beach, or sitting in a park, nature uniquely soothes the mind and improves overall well-being.
 So, what is it about nature that makes such a difference?

 Waterfall | Pause for Counselling | Aberdeen